microsoft/VerifiableCredential-SDK-Android/README.md

 ## Revoke a Verifiable Presentation (RevocationService)

-A Verifiable Presentation can be revoked from a relying party (rp).
+A Verifiable Presentation can be revoked from a relying party (RP).

 ```kotlin
 suspend fun revocationSample(verifiableCredential: VerifiableCredential) {